Skip to content

 3. From there, hover your mouse over the More Tools option and head inside Extensions.

-This will now give you the list of the installed extensions on your Chrome browser.
+It will now give you the list of the installed extensions.

 4. Find the scammy ones and click the Remove button to remove them.